solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_03_Introduction_to_Azure_PaaS_MySQL.md

 > **Note:** Single servers are best suited for existing applications already leveraging Single Server.
 For all new developments or migrations, Flexible Server is the recommended deployment option.

-> **Note:** This guide will be focused on Flexible Server and will not explore Single Server.
+> **Note:** This guide will focus primarily on Flexible Server and will not explore Single Server in depth.